the-turing-way/the-turing-way/README.md

 You can also contact **Malvika Sharan** by emailing [msharan@turing.ac.uk](mailto:msharan@turing.ac.uk) or **Kirstie Whitaker** by emailing [kwhitaker@turing.ac.uk](mailto:kwhitaker@turing.ac.uk).

 #### Chat

-Join us on Slack to connect with others and discuss your ideas, here is the [invitation link](https://join.slack.com/t/theturingway/shared_invite/zt-fn608gvb-h_ZSpoA29cCdUwR~TIqpBw).
+Connect with others and discuss your ideas on Slack using [this invitation link](https://join.slack.com/t/theturingway/shared_invite/zt-fn608gvb-h_ZSpoA29cCdUwR~TIqpBw).

-We also have a Gitter chat room and we'd love for you to swing by to say hello at <https://gitter.im/alan-turing-institute/the-turing-way>.
+We also have a Gitter chat room (if you prefer an open source alternative for chat) and we'd love for you to swing by to say hello at <https://gitter.im/alan-turing-institute/the-turing-way>.
 The room is also accessible with a [Matrix](https://matrix.org) account at [#alan-turing-institute_the-turing-way:gitter.im](https://matrix.to/#/#alan-turing-institute_the-turing-way:gitter.im).

-#### Updates
+#### Recieve Updates

-We have a tiny letter mailing list to which we send monthly project updates.
+We have a *tinyletter* mailing list to which we send monthly project updates.
 Subscribe at <https://tinyletter.com/TuringWay>.

 You can also follow us on Twitter ([@turingway](https://twitter.com/turingway)).